sosata/Lagrange/index.md

 I am a computer scientist at [kernel.co](http://kernel.co).

-Here you can find a mixture of my projects, publications, hobbies, and occaisionally recipies.
+Here you can find a mixture of my projects, publications, hobbies, and occaisionally recipes.